|

 side, at least until the healer had given his diagnosis, Eowyn

-saw that Berengarone step ahead, as usualhad also
+saw that Berengarone step ahead of everyone else, as usualhad

-brought Lord Fingolfin and Captain Golradir and she knew that
+also brought Lord Fingolfin and Captain Golradir with him, and

-for coming my Lord, Captain, she said, inviting them to
+coming my Lord, Captain, she said, inviting them to sit

 I presume.